This carrot soup is creamy, comforting and simply the best carrot soup you’ve ever tasted. Who knew carrots could taste this good?

 - Taste test and then add salt and pepper according to taste.

 - Serve with a swirl of cream and a sprinkle of black pepper and some chopped parsley to decorate.

-- This soup can easily be made dairy free by using coconut cream instead of heavy cream.
+- Dairy-free – this soup can easily be made dairy free by using coconut cream or coconut milk (canned, unsweetened) instead of heavy cream.
 It adds to the Thai flare of this soup along with the red curry paste so works really well.